 Depending on how you setup our service, we may set cookies into your visitor's browser.
-The purpose of these cookies is to determine if a visitor has 'seen' the geo personalized content, redirects, popups, notifications bars and other forms of geo personalized output from our service previously in the time frame defined by you.
+The purpose of these cookies is to determine if a visitor has 'seen' the geo personalized content, redirects, popups, notifications bars and other forms of geo personalized output from our service previously in the time frame defined by you (the cookie time can be set in hours as part of the service setup).
 This allows our service to determine if the visitor should be shown a personalized output again.

 The cookies will have the following names, where the * can represent any characters and is usually the name of the specific cookie and a unique ID of your account or setup.